-In fact, maintaining, or even increasing, your dental marketing budget during an economic downturn can be a great investment for your business.
+In fact, maintaining, or even increasing, your budget for dental marketing strategies during an economic downturn can be a great investment for your business.
 That’s because troubled times actually create unique opportunities.

 The key for spotting these opportunities is to understand how troubled times affect others, not just yourself.

 Your competition is likely experiencing the same financial challenges as you.
 How you choose to react, however, determines whether you thrive or just struggle to survive.

 If every other dentist in your area is cutting back on their dental office advertising and marketing, that will allow your message to stand out even more and be heard louder than ever before.
 Previously overcrowded media and congested search rankings may now be wide open for you to charge into and grab attention if other dental offices have pulled back.

 Lack of marketing presence by other offices can also be perceived as weakness by patients.
 Keeping your name and brand highly visible will strengthen your reputation and build trust in your community while your competitors are being forgotten.
 Out of sight, out of mind.